djsoftware1/runai/README.md

 **Cross-platform:** Integrates into command-line for Windows command prompt, git bash, Linux, or macOS terminal.

-Supports either OpenAI or your own custom AI instances (for example your own LiteLLM server(s)).
+Supports either OpenAI (and compatible, such as Claude/Anthropic, Gemini, DeepSeek etc.), or your own custom local AI instances, for example your own ollama or LM Studio server(s).

 ### Example: